parallelsys/astlinux_scripts/README.md

 In my case I use it for Backblaze B2 sense there is no native backblaze support in AstLinux.
 Fore more details please visit their site: [rclone](https://rclone.org/)

-**Note: The install script is a work in progress.
-Will upload soon**

 More to come.